 These vegetable themed number puzzles include four puzzles with color pictures and four puzzles your children can color.
 A carrot, an ear of corn, a stalk of broccoli, and tomato each have their own set of puzzles.
 Each of them will be fun for preschoolers to work on while they are studying farms, fall harvest, or gardening.

-Download the Vegetable Number Puzzles.
-Make the puzzles sturdier by printing them on cardstock or glue the puzzles to construction paper before cutting them apart.
+Download the printable Vegetable Number Puzzles.
+Make the printable number puzzles sturdier by printing them on cardstock or glue the puzzles to construction paper before cutting them apart.

 Working the Vegetable Puzzles